tud-amr/website/README.md

 - [ ] order the publications, within the same year, first the journal, then the conferences, then the workshops, then the thesis, then the others.
 - [ ] Add a way to filter by project tags in the publications page.
 - [ ] IN the publications: Journals says: In.., For conferences: In Proc of...
-- [ ] Reduce white space between publication entries in the publication page.
+- [x] Reduce white space between publication entries in the publication page.
 Make buttons smaller.
-- [ ] Make the old lonk /education_projects redirect to the education page (as students have this old link)
+- [ ] Make the old link /education_projects redirect to the education page (as students have this old link) jekyll-redirect-from plugin
-- [ ] Table for available projects: Filed: Title, Direct supervisor,
+- [x] Table for available projects: Filed: Title, Direct supervisor,
-- [ ] Move the link to brochure of master student porjects tot he masther thessis
+- [x] Move the link to brochure of master student projects tot he master thesis
 - [ ]